Conversational automation: identifying the right technology for your challenges

 - ROI objective: basic decongestion (chatbot) or transformation of the user experience (AI agent)

-Our recommendation: if you are unsure, start with a free audit of your processes.
+Our recommendation: if you are unsure, start by auditing your processes.
 We analyze your ticket volume and existing systems, and calculate the projected ROI for each option.

-→ Discover: How to integrate an AI agent into your existing IT system?
+→ Methodology: How to integrate an AI agent into your existing information system?

 .png)